Change a button image

 Overview

-Moreover, if the plugin wants to change a button image at runtime (when the command state changes), the plugin can call ActionImageChanged
+Moreover, if the plugin wants to change a button image at runtime when the command state changes, the plugin can call the ActionImageChanged method to inform Plugin Service that the image should be redrawn.

 Steps

-flag on every button press.
-See Add a simple command for more information about creating simple dynamic commands.
+1. First, create a ThumbUpDownCommand dynamic command that toggles the internal boolean _isThumbDown variable on every button press.
+See Add a simple command for more information about creating dynamic commands.

 namespace Loupedeck.DemoPlugin